BrandonQi/Android-Chat-App/README.md

 # android_chat_app

-1, Developed an Android APP that allowed clients to exchange messages.
+Implemented an Android Application which allowed users to exchange messages via cloud-based server.
+1, The App supported P2P messaging and group chatting.
+2, Implemented Dynamic UI using fragments to adapt to different device orientations.
+3, Used Google Play Services API to track user locations.
+4, Optimized the UI experience for both phones and tablets.

-2, Android client support communicating with the server in JSON via HTTP.
+5, Built the communication between the App and the server in JSON via HTTP.

-3, Used multi-threaded(services) to make the clients keep listening to the server in background.